arduino/ArduinoCore-samd/bootloaders/zero/README.md

 and chip combination has two bootloaders available:

 * SAM-BA interface only
+  * This is the bootloader that is installed by the Arduino IDE
   * USB CDC only for all MattairTech boards
   * Both USB CDC and UART for most Arduino boards
   * The Generic board variants minimize external pin usage